Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 Let Grove handle the numbers

-Stop manually calculating Bradford scores.
-Grove automatically tracks absences, calculates scores, and alerts you when thresholds are reached.
+Stop manually calculating Bradford Factor scores.
+Grove automatically tracks absences, calculates scores in real time, and alerts managers when trigger thresholds are reached.

 30-day money-back guarantee.
 Cancel anytime.